triciascully/triciascully.github.io/aboutme.md

 ### Music

-Taking complex messages and turning them into compact 2 1/2 minute narratives has been a puzzle I've enjoyed solving through [songwriting](https://youtu.be/zVcdyamcC0c) and playing in various bands for almost 20 years.
+Taking complex messages and turning them into compact 2 1/2 minute narratives has been a puzzle I've enjoyed solving through [songwriting](https://youtu.be/zVcdyamcC0c) and playing in various bands for about 20 years.
 I've toured the US and a few cities in Europe, but I stick to small venues on weekends in Chicago as of late.

 ### Ice Hockey

-I play left wing for the Frozen Snappers D2 team in the WCHL, because we all need to have a little fun sometimes.
+I play center for the Evanston Tigers D4 women's hockey team in the WCHL, because we all need to have a little fun sometimes.